 A comprehensive Mykonos guide

-Mykonos Island is one of the top summer destinations worldwide; with high-end accommodation in luxurious Mykonos villas on the beach, top tier lifestyle, nightlife and parties, beautiful scenery and crystal clear waters for you to swim in.
-Nonetheless, the options are countless and some time you need some help to navigate through them and make the most out of your holiday.
+Mykonos Island is one of the top summer destinations worldwide, with high-end accommodation in luxurious Mykonos villas on the beach, top tier lifestyle, nightlife and parties, beautiful scenery and crystal clear waters for you to swim in.
+Nonetheless, the options are countless, and sometimes you need some help to navigate through them and make the most out of your holiday.
 Do not worry!
 We have handpicked for you everything that you need to know about Mykonos in this comprehensive tourist guide!

 Wander through the picturesque Mykonos Town

-The first moment you step on the island you will realize Mykonos Town is an idyllic, beautiful city.
-The traditional Cycladic houses and the stone-paved alleys are inviting you to walk around and see the beauties they hide.
+The first moment you step on the island, you will realize Mykonos Town is an idyllic, beautiful city.
+The traditional Cycladic houses and the stone-paved alleys invite you to walk around and see the beauties they hide.

-You can’t miss the famous Windmills as they are located on a hill close to the centre of the city, overlooking the sea and the harbour.
-A little further you will see Little Venice, the most photographed neighbourhood of Mykonos Town.
+You can’t miss the famous Windmills as they are located on a hill close to the city’s centre, overlooking the sea and the harbour.
+A little further, you will see Little Venice, the most photographed neighbourhood of Mykonos Town.
 Stop here for a coffee or a cocktail and watch the spectacular sunset.
 Walk up to the Castle to get a nice view and visit Paraportiani Church with the unique architecture.

 Discover the beautiful sandy beaches

 Mykonos has around 30 beautiful beaches, most of which are sandy with transparent waters.
 The most popular ones are the 4 party peaches at south: Paradise, Super Paradise, Paranga and Psarou.
 They may get very crowded, but they are fully organized, so you can spend the whole day there with everything you may need just steps away.
 They have beach bars with sun loungers and umbrellas, restaurants, shops and water sports.